Owl-Boy/Notes/content/index.md

 Well, Hello!
 These are my notes for Maths and CS and whatever I think is related to this side of the Academia I am interested in.

+For the full collection of maps look at [[Atlas]].
 The section below gives a quick access to things that would be useful to me, and potentially to other people that have requested me for some of my notes.

 ## College Work
 - 📚 Things I am working on beside Course Work!